ctfpilot/ctfp/README.md

 The two namespaces are configured with network policies to restrict any outgoing local traffic, allowing only outbound internet access.

 Challenges can therefore not talk to each other, nor communicate across multiple deployments.
-If your challenge require multiple containers, they need to be deployed within the same challenge deployment, and set up in a sidecar pattern.
+If your challenge requires multiple containers, they need to be deployed within the same challenge deployment, and set up in a sidecar pattern.

 Cluster DNS is not available for challenges, so any service discovery must be handled through external DNS services.
 Challenges allow for multiple endpoints to be defined, across both HTTP(S) and TCP protocols.

-TCP endpoints are handled either through custom Traefik port (only available for shared TCP challenges), or as a SSL TCP endpoint using SNI routing (recommended).
+TCP endpoints are handled either through a custom Traefik port (only available for shared TCP challenges), or as an SSL TCP endpoint using SNI routing (recommended).
-Hetzner limits the amount of ports available for Load Balancers, so ensure that you plan accordingly when deploying challenges requiring TCP endpoints, using custom ports.
+Hetzner limits the number of ports available for Load Balancers, so ensure that you plan accordingly when deploying challenges requiring TCP endpoints using custom ports.
 *Currently, configuring custom ports for TCP endpoints is not supported through the platform configuration, and must be set up manually after deployment, or manually in the cluster Terraform module.*

 SSL TCP connections can be made using one of the following command examples: